OperaComposer/OperaComposer/README.md

 -I’m OperaComposer

--I’m interested in writing, philosophy, music and...talk to me to know more
+-I’m interested in writing, philosophy, music, space and...talk to me to know more

 -System- meet us and treat us respectfully